Environment

 Metrics and targets

 We calculated Scope 1 and Scope 2 (for FY2020 onward) and Scope 3 (for FY2021 onward) in order to achieve our medium-to-long-term greenhouse gas (GHG) emission reduction targets.
-On the basis of those results, we have set reduction targets for FY2027 for Scope 1 and Scope 2 and have launched specific initiatives in order to achieve those targets.
+On the basis of those results, we had set a reduction target for FY2027 for Scope 1 and Scope 2 (25% reduction from the reference year) and had launched specific initiatives in order to achieve those targets.
+However, we achieved the target by FY2023 ahead of schedule.
+Accordingly, as a new reduction target, we have revised our goal to achieve a reduction of 50% or more compared to the reference year by 2030.
+To achieve our new targets, we are fundamentally committed to essential and meaningful reduction activities based on self-initiated efforts.

 Scope 1, 2 and 3 Greenhouse Gas Emissions at Hagiwara Electric Group